Peer review Policy

-Peer review is the evaluation of a job by one or more people with similar abilities as the producers of the job.
+Peer review is the evaluation of an article by one or more people.
 It is a form of self-regulation by qualified members (peers) of a certain profession in a related field.
 Peer review methods are used to maintain quality standards, improve performance, and provide credibility.
-In academia, academic peer review is often used to determine whether an academic article is suitable for publication.
+In Acquaint, peer review is often used to determine whether an article is suitable for publication.
 Peer review can be classified according to the type of activity and the field or profession in which the activity takes place.

 The double-blind peer-review process